rchari66/Blog-Source/content/post/vdock-hugo-tool.md

 ---
-title: "Vdock Hugo Tool Usage"
+title: "How to Use Vdock-Hugo"
 date: 2018-12-06T08:12:25Z
 categories: ["new_post"]
 draft: false